By Fabrizio Romano

-Inter are closing in on a loan deal for Chelsea's Brazilian full-back Wallace, Goal can reveal.
+Inter are closing in on a loan deal for Chelsea's Brazilian full-back Wallace.

 Jose Mourinho confirmed during the club's pre-season tour of Asia that the 19-year-old will be sent out on a temporary move for the season as he will not obtain a work permit to remain in the Premier League.